-Kuapa Kokoo, a licensed cocoa buying company, has introduced an innovation where farmers can use their phones to detect cocoa diseases under its programme
+Kuapa Kokoo, a licensed cocoa buying company, has introduced an innovation where farmers can use their phones to detect cocoa diseases under its

-It is currently collaborating with MTN, to provide 6,000 ‘well-programmed’ phones where cocoa farmers will scan their cocoa trees, detect any disease and call for officers to provide solution.
+It is currently collaborating with MTN, to provide 6,000 ‘well-programmed’ phones where cocoa farmers will scan their cocoa trees, detect any disease and call for officers to provide

-The newly-elected President of the Kuapa Kokoo Farmers Union (KKFU), an offshoot of the company, Madam Fatima Ali, announced in Kumasi during a press interaction that the target was to reach out to about 100,000 cocoa farmers under the union.
+The newly-elected President of the Kuapa Kokoo Farmers Union (KKFU), an offshoot of the company, Madam Fatima Ali, announced in Kumasi during a press interaction that the target was to reach out to

 She was outlining her vision together with her team for the next four years after she was returned unopposed as president of the union at a national delegates conference held in Kumasi recently.